Emergency Preparedness

 Stay Informed

 We like to think, "That will never happen to me."
 The truth is, disaster can strike anywhere, even in our small Northeastern Colorado communities.
 Stay informed.
 Watch the news, follow credible social media feeds, and be prepared for what might happen.
+The following links are great resources for staying informed and staying prepared, or click the buttons.

 Additional Flood & Recovery Resources